meeDamian/meeDamian.github.io/_posts/2016-04-14-keybase-signed-github.md

 ### Add email to your key <small>(optional)</small>

-If your key, for any reason, doesn't have any overlapping email addresses with your Github account, this step is necessary.
+If your key, for any reason¹, doesn't have any overlapping email addresses with your Github account, this step is necessary.

+¹<small> - Ex. you forgot to add it during key generation, or you have an old key that has `<your-username>@keybase.io` as an email</small>

 First, run: